 The Opus 4.7 multiplier in GitHub Copilot has tripled in 60 days.
-GitHub’s changelog1 shows it launched at 7.5× on April 16, jumped to 15× on May 1 when promotional pricing expired, and for annual-plan subscribers staying on request-based billing, reaches 27× on June 1.
-On the same date, GitHub transitions monthly subscribers to token-metered AI Credits2, billed at published per-token rates.
+GitHub’s changelog1 shows it launched at 7.5× on April 16, jumped to 15× on May 1 when promotional pricing expired, and for annual-plan subscribers staying on request-based billing, reached 27× on June 1.
+The same day, GitHub moved monthly subscribers to token-metered AI Credits2, billed at published per-token rates.
 The cost direction is upward under both systems; the per-turn number depends on which plan you’re on.

 The 7.5× Launch and the Hidden Cliff